Chapter 2 The Pre-Travel Consultation Counseling & Advice for Travelers

 - Avoid areas where mold contamination is obvious.

-- Use personal protective equipment (PPE), such as gloves, goggles, or a tight-fitting approved N-95 respirator.
+- Use personal protective equipment (PPE), such as gloves, goggles, and a tight-fitting approved N-95 respirator.
 Travelers should take sufficient PPE with them, as these may be scarce in the countries visited.

 - Keep hands, skin, and clothing clean and free from mold-contaminated dust.